Strange Report: Broadcast

 The series was repeated on UK satellite channel Bravo in 1996/1997, and on UK digital terrestrial channel ITV4, from digitally restored prints, in 2005/2006.
-(The episode 'Heart' was not screened by ITV4.)
-Satellite channel Men and Motors also screened the series in 2007.
+(The episode "Heart" was not screened by ITV4.)
+Satellite channel Men and Motors screened the series in 2007.

 Home media

-Techno Film released two episodes – "SHRAPNEL" and "HOSTAGE" – on Super 8 cine film for home use in 1970.
+Techno Film released two episodes – "Shrapnel" and "Hostage" – on Super 8 cine film for home use in 1970.

-ITC Video released two VHS tapes of the series in the UK in 1994, containing the episodes – 'Heart'/'X-Ray', and 'Covergirls'/'Cult'.
+ITC Video released two VHS tapes of the series in the UK in 1994, one containing the episodes "Heart" and "X-Ray", and the other "Covergirls" and "Cult".

 The series was digitally restored for Carlton Visual Entertainment by BBC Resources in 2003.
 The full series was released on DVD in the UK by the Network imprint as a five-disc special edition in 2004 and as a four-disc edition in 2005.
 The special edition was subsequently re-released in the UK in 2007 and the regular one in 2009.
 The series was also released on DVD in Australia by Umbrella Entertainment in 2007.
 In 2011, Network re-released the episode 'Kidnap' in its retro-ACTION!
 Volume 1 Blu-Ray, this is the first time an episode of the series had been shown in a superior high-definition quality.
 The same episode was further released in Network's 2018 retro-ACTION!
 Blu-Ray.